 Diverging Diamond at K-18/K-113

-On April 5, weather permitting, construction on a new diverging diamond interchange project will begin at the existing K-113 and K-18 interchange.
+Construction on a new diverging diamond interchange project is underway at the K-113 and K-18 interchange.
 Project work includes replacing the existing diamond interchange with a new diverging diamond style interchange on K-113 at K-18 (K-18 bridges will not be impacted).
 Work will take place during daylight hours, Monday through Friday, with some occasional weekend work.